On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Numerical Experiments

 Given parameters \(\alpha\in(0,1)\) and \(\beta\in[0,1]\), we define the cost-to-go functions associated with the \((\alpha,\beta)\)-CVaR risk measures recursively for \(t=T,T-1,\dots,2\) as

 where the ambiguity set is defined as

 Note that when \(\beta=1\), the ambiguity set \(\calP_t^\CVaR=\{(\frac{1}{n'_t},\dots,\frac{1}{n'_t})\}\) has only one element corresponding to the SAA probability measure \(\tilde{\nu}_t\).
 Thus the CVaR risk-averse MSCO model~\eqref{eq:Baseline-MSCO-CVaR} reduces to the risk-neutral nominal MSCO in this case.
-Alternatively, if \(\beta=0\) and \(\alpha\le \frac{1}{n_t}\), then the CVaR risk-averse MSCO model~\ref{eq:Baseline-MSCO-CVaR} considers only the worst outcome of the SAA probability measure in each stage.
-We remark that both the simple MRCO model~\eqref{eq:Baseline-MRCO} and the CVaR risk-averse MSCO model~\eqref{eq:Baseline-MSCO-CVaR} can be solved by Algorithm~\ref{alg:ConsecutiveDualDP} since only finitely many outcomes need to be considered in each stage \(t\).
-More details on the SSSO for these two baseline models can be found in~\cite{zhang2020distributionally}.
+Alternatively, if \(\beta=0\) and \(\alpha\le \frac{1}{n_t}\), then the CVaR risk-averse MSCO model~\eqref{eq:Baseline-MSCO-CVaR} considers only the worst outcome of the SAA probability measure in each stage.

+The third type of baseline models are special versions of our DR-MCO model~\eqref{eq:WassersteinAmbiguitySet}: the probability measures in the Wasserstein ambiguity sets are restricted to those with the same support as the nominal probability measures \(\hat{\nu}_t\).
+We refer to such a DR-MCO model as a DR-MCO with \emph{restricted Wasserstein ambiguity sets}.
+To be more precise, the cost-to-go functions associated with such restricted Wasserstein ambiguity sets are defined as